tygrysek90/OpenRCT2-Measuring-Tape/README.md

 ## Extra tools window
 <img align="left" width="116" height="218" alt="extra-win" src="https://github.com/user-attachments/assets/e625c88b-1215-4276-bdc0-19595d4fb6b9" />

 Extra tools windows offer two sections: **Extra tools** that work with map as a whole, without need of using pointer device (usually mouse) to designate area on the map.
-And **Rubber stamper** that allows to place "stamps" formed from ghosts in the shape of the arabic numerals. ([Arabic numerals on the Wikipedia 🔗](https://en.wikipedia.org/wiki/Arabic_numerals))
+And **Rubber stamper** that allows to place "stamps" formed from ghosts in the shape of the arabic numerals.
+[Arabic numerals on the Wikipedia 🔗](https://en.wikipedia.org/wiki/Arabic_numerals)

+.

 .